-The Colloquium is organised by the Catalan Corpus Vitrearum and the International Corpus Vitrearum in conjunction with the Institut d’Estudis Catalans.
-The UAI and other local institutions also take part on the organization of this meeting.
+The 30th Colloquium is organized by the Catalan Corpus Vitrearum and the International Corpus Vitrearum in conjunction with the Institut d’Estudis Catalans.
+The UAI and other local institutions also take part in the organization of this meeting.

-THE CONCEPT AND FABRICATION OF STAINED GLASS FROM THE MIDDLE AGE TO ART NOUVEAU
+THE CONCEPT AND FABRICATION OF STAINED GLASS FROM THE MIDDLE AGES TO ART NOUVEAU

 CALL FOR PAPERS

 Anyone who wants to submit a communication proposal or poster should contact their national committee before June 2019.
 Marking your submission ‘Colloquium 2020’.